 - 66.7% of the world’s population are unique mobile users.

-- Mobile wallet payments are forecasted to grow to $500 billion by 2020.
+- Mobile wallet payments were forecasted to grow to $500 billion in 2020.

 - 79% of smartphone users have placed an order via their phone in the last six months.

 - The UK is the third-largest m-commerce market in the world.